OrdinaryMagician/saya_m/README.md

 *"Hey, check out how hard I can pee!"*

 **Saya**'s most powerful spellcard, and one entirely of her own creation.
 She claims this rivals even the mighty **Master Spark** in potency.
-Whether using primary or secondary fire, the effect is all but the same: Upon being charged, a swirling mass of incandescent tendrils will be released in a wide arc, penetrating even the thickest walls, stopping at nothing in their path of destruction.
+Upon being charged, a swirling mass of incandescent tendrils will be released in a wide arc, penetrating even the thickest walls, stopping at nothing in their path of destruction.

 **Saya** seems to always cast this one with both hands at her crotch, index fingers extended, as if mimicking the act of urinating with a penis.